arijeet11/VHDL/README.md

 # Project 7.
 [RAM](https://github.com/arijeet11/VHDL/tree/master/7.%20RAM)
-  In this project, the RAM is designed using a single bus for data in and out.
+  It is possible to design a memory unit using single bus or dual bus for data in and out.
+In this project, the RAM is designed using a single bus.

 # Project 8.
 [Finite State Machine](https://github.com/arijeet11/VHDL/tree/master/8.%20Finite%20State%20Machine)
 <img src="https://github.com/arijeet11/VHDL/blob/master/8.%20Finite%20State%20Machine/FSM%20Diagram.jpg" width="450">